 Use the Randomizer button to randomly change the image.

-Long press the button to enter the Randomize setup menu where you can choose the draw options.
+Long press the button to enter the Randomizer setup menu where you can set the following options:

-This option is available only when the "Draw a location" option is selected.
+You can uncheck this option only when the "Pick out location" option is selected.

 |Use custom content||Also choose from your custom locations, fractal types, paint modes, and palettes.|

-Tap the OK item or tap outside of the menu to save your changes and close the Randomize setup.
+Tap OK or tap outside the popup to save your changes and hide the menu.

 Use Image size option from the action menu to show the menu displaying the available options with the currently used highlighted, and the resulting image size in pixels.